Last Updated November 22, 2022.

 Here are three conditioning routines to add to your daily workout.
 Perform one routine per day, alternating routines so you don’t focus on the same muscle group on consecutive days.

 - Half-Squat Lateral Shuffles

 - Quarter-Turn Jumps

 - Straddle Runs (Forward and Backward)

 Maximizing Your Workout Results: What to Eat

 Since these can be intense workouts, especially Routine #3, it is crucial that your food intake provide the fuel you need to optimize your results.
 This means eating a diet consisting of lean proteins, fruits, vegetables, and fiber-rich foods.
-Choose only foods with good carbs and always drink plenty of water to keep your body hydrated.
+Reach for foods with good carbs and always drink plenty of water to keep your body hydrated.
 Within 30 to 60 minutes of finishing your workout, you should eat a meal consisting of 0.8 grams of good carbohydrates and 0.2 to 0.4 grams of lean protein per 2.2 pounds of body weight.
 This will help replenish your body of key of key nutrients and help you lose weight and build muscle faster.

 The information provided in this blog post is for informational purposes only.

 Refer a friend and get a $25 Omni Gift Card